CyberAndi/CyberSecurity-Box/README.md

 # CyberSecurity-Box (inkl.
 Pi-Hole, UnBound and Tor)
 <p>
 <ul><li>
-<h3>Configuration of the AVM FRITZ!Box an a SD-Card-Image with Presets for Security and Port-List</h3>
+<h3>Configuration of the AVM FRITZ!Box with Presets for Security and Port-List</h3>
 <br>
   <h4>This <a href="https://github.com/CyberAndi/CyberSecurity-Box/blob/master/CyberSecurityBox.zip">zip-File</a> includes a AVM FRITZ!Box-Export-File for FRITZ OS 6.80 and above.</h4>
   It includes Firewall-Rules for Amazon
   Alexa/Echo, NAS, MS-Servers etc.